paulzchen/paulzchen.github.io/README.md

 Follow me on [Twitter](https://twitter.com/paulchenz) for research and outreach updates.

 ## My Research
 In early March 2020, I pivoted my research to help with the response to COVID-19.
-My work has helped to understand why superspreading drives the COVID-19 pandemic, assess the extent to which SARS-CoV-2 is shed via respiratory droplets and aerosols, characterize the respiratory kinetics of SARS-CoV-2, find an indicator to potentially predict severe COVID-19 days before disease deterioration, and evaluate methods to decontaminate N95 respirators for reuse.
+My work has helped to understand why superspreading drives the COVID-19 pandemic; assess the extent to which SARS-CoV-2 is expelled via respiratory droplets and aerosols; identify that high, persistent SARS-CoV-2 shedding in the lower respiratory tract characterizes severe COVID-19; find an indicator to potentially predict severe COVID-19 days before disease deterioration; and evaluate methods to decontaminate N95 respirators for reuse.
 Our findings support the airborne transmission of SARS-CoV-2, aiding its growing acceptance.
-We also published the first study to identify a virological factor that facilitates overdispersion, and superspreading, for directly transmitted viruses.
+We also published the first study to identify a virological factor that facilitates overdispersion and superspreading for directly transmitted viruses.

 Outside of COVID-19, I investigate how nanocrystals form, including at the atomic level, and use that insight to design new nanomaterials for health applications.
 I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.
 Overall, I hope our work helps to improve both science and society.